ripienaar/free-for-dev/README.md

   * [Microsoft Teams](https://products.office.com/microsoft-teams/free) — Microsoft Teams is a chat-based digital hub that brings conversations, content, and apps together in one place all from a single experience.
 Free for up to 300 users.
   * [featurepeek.com](https://featurepeek.com) - Cloud provider-agnostic front-end feature environments with team collaboration tools built-in.
 Works with static and Dockerized front-ends.
 Free for public repositories.
   * [Spectrum](https://spectrum.chat/) - Create public or private communities for free.
+  * [Pendulums](https://pendulums.io/) - Pendulums is a free time tracking tool which helps you to manage your time in a better manner with an easy to use interface and useful statistics.

 ## Code Quality